salsan/fend-project-memory-game/README.md

 ### Stars / Lifes

 You start with **3 stars**.
-- 3 stars than 15 moves
+- 3 stars less than 15 moves
-- 2 stars than 30 moves
+- 2 stars from 15 and less than 30 moves
-- 1 stars over 30 moves
+- 1 star over 30 moves

 ### Timer